MYTH-12. BUYING A RESIDENTIAL HOUSE IS ALWAYS BETTER THAN RENTING ONE

 · It also prevents you from investing in other lucrative investment avenues.

-· If the rental yield is below 4%, the investment in a house for rental income is not worthwhile, especially if the cost of capital (home loan) is high.
+for rental income is not worthwhile, especially if the cost of capital (home loan) is high.

-· What you then pay as interest on the home loan will neutralize any gain from the property.
+as interest on the home loan will neutralize any gain from the property.